 - Defending your property

-I typically see lawful use of force raised in the following cases
+I typically see lawful use of force raised most often in the following cases

 Defense of Others

 Washington law allows you to use reasonable force in defending another person from imminent harm.
 Much like self-defense, the use of force is only lawful it is reasonable, i.e. no more than necessary to dispel the harm or threatened harm.
 Additionally, you cannot assert defense of others if you are trespassing on someone’s property.

 Washington law allows you to use reasonable force in defending your property from “malicious trespass, or other malicious interference with real or personal property.”
 Let’s unpack this.
 This means that you can use reasonable force to protect your home from a trespasser and defend your personal property from another’s intentional malicious damage.
 If your property is being attacked, you can defend it.
 Much like self-defense, the use of force must be reasonable, i.e. no more than necessary to dispel the harm or threatened harm.

 Vancouver criminal defense attorney Tom Carley’s expertise in self-defense law can be your best weapon in fighting your case.
 He understands the nuances of Washington law, and knows how it applies to real-life situations.
 Every case is unique, and it is important to have an attorney who listens, who asks the right questions, and who fights for you.